deneb-viz/deneb-viz.github.io/docs/getting-started/dataset.md

 }
 ```

-## Additional Fields

-When using the [Data Pane](visual-editor#data-pane) to inspect your dataset, or [looking at a mark's datum with tooltips](interactivity-tooltips#debugging-with-tooltips), you will see additional fields that are not present in your data model.

-Deneb will create these additional fields when processing your data.
-This can be [to provide assistance with interactivity scenarios](interactivity-overview#additional-datum-fields), particularly when it comes to working with [Cross-Filtering](interactivity-selection) or [Cross-Highlighting](interactivity-highlight) as well as [for giving you access to dynamic format strings](formatting#working-with-dynamic-format-strings-for-measures-and-calculation-groups) that might be applied at a row level.
-To understand more about what they mean, and how you can work with them, please refer to the appropriate section of documentation.

 ## Referencing Columns and Measures

 Wherever you need to reference a column or a measure in your specification, you should use its **display name** from the **Values** data role rather than those from the data model.